forbeslibrary/wordpress.plugin.staff-picks/README.md

 Each `staff_picks` post must have a cover image, author, catalog url, audience, and reviewer.
 If the post is missing any of these it will be saved as a draft instead of being published.

+## Settings
+Under the Staff Picks settings you can set a Catalog Search URL which will be used when fetching data by ISBN.
+Enter the URL for an ISBN search in your catalog, putting `%s` where the ISBN should go.
+For example `http://www.worldcat.org/isbn/%s`.